 So, to answer the question in the headline above – it depends very much on:

 - how serious you are about flight simulation and

 - how much fun you want to have.

-I don’t care what the manufacturers say on their sites – the “minimum requirements” will give a simply horrible experience.
-The “recommended requirements” still won’t be satisfying.
+These days, flight simulator add-on manufacturers are becoming a little more realistic in their “recommended requirements” but to this day I cringe at the “minimum requirements” sometimes specified which, frankly, will give a truly horrible experience.
 You will need to clearly understand that the subject of simulator hardware will always be one of compromise.
 You just need to make the best possible decisions after evaluating just what is important to you.

 For example, if airport “eye candy” is important to you, it will take both CPU and Graphics resources, but on the other hand if you are just interested in practising procedures and have no interest in an immersion experience, you may get away with a far less powerful system.

-Another example: A multi-computer cockpit will need a very powerful CPU in the main controlling “master” PC, but not such a powerful graphics card, while a “slave” PC powering 3 external-view monitors will need a high-end graphics Card and only a fast dual-core CPU.
+Another example: A multi-computer cockpit will need a very powerful multi-core CPU in the main controlling “master” PC, but not such a powerful graphics card, while a “slave” PC powering 3 external-view monitors will need a very high-end graphics card and only a fast quad-core CPU.
 It all depends on what features you are prepared to trade in exchange for better performance in other areas.

 So , take a deep breath and click here to get an idea in general terms of what you will really need.

 If you are prepared to “grease my palm with a modest amount of silver” and hire me to do an hour or two’s research for you, I can certainly steer you towards making the right hardware decisions.
 To choose your hardware optimally really needs the assistance of a professional and will save you a huge bundle of money in avoiding the pitfalls.